 DATA Act Information Model Schema (DAIMS)

-For DAIMS users: This is the current version, 2.0.
-Version 2.1 is available at DAIMS v2.1.
-Submission Calendars by Fiscal Year are available on the Resources Page .
+For DAIMS users: This is the current version.
+Submission Calendars by Fiscal Year are available on the Resources Page.

 On this page

 The DATA Act Information Model Schema (DAIMS) is the authoritative source for the terms, definitions, formats, and structures for hundreds of distinct data elements that tell the story of how federal dollars are spent.

 DAIMS gives federal agencies guidance about what data to report to Treasury, where to get that data, and how to submit it.